LOLOBERTO/YouTubeVideoDownloader/README.md

 # YouTubeVideoDownloader
-YouTubeVideoDownloader provides a UI to directly download videos from a video link or a playlist link.
+YouTubeVideoDownloader provides a UI to directly download videos from a video url or a playlist url.

-It is an extension of the popular commandline video downloader "youtube-dl" https://github.com/rg3/youtube-dl You can download videos from YouTube and many other video sites.
-For a list of supported sites, see: https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md
+It is an extension of the popular commandline video downloader "youtube-dl" https://github.com/rg3/youtube-dl

+Download videos from YouTube and many other video sites, for supported sites, see: https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md

+# Why YouTubeVideoDownloader?
+ - `Free`
+ - `No Ads`
+ - `No download limit of a playlist`

-Following download quality are supported:
+# Following download quality are supported:
  - `360p`
  - `480p`
  - `720p`